AI Governance Add-On

 Agent Workspace Build Limits

 Without proper controls and sandboxing, it is not recommended to open up Coder Tasks to a large audience in the enterprise.
-Coder Premium deployments include 1,000 Agent Workspace Builds, primarily for proof-of-concept use and basic workflows.
+Both Community and Premium deployments include 1,000 Agent Workspace Builds, primarily for proof-of-concept use and basic workflows.
+Community deployments do not have access to AI Bridge or Agent Boundaries.

 Our AI Governance Add-On includes a shared usage pool of Agent Workspace Builds for automated workflows, along with limits that scale proportionately with user count.
 Usage counts are measured and sent to Coder via usage data reporting.
-Coder Tasks or other AI features do not break when you run over the limit.
+Coder Tasks and other AI features continue to function normally even if the limit is breached.
+Admins will receive a warning to contact their account team to remediate.